Vertsineu/reccli-ts/README.md

 This command will execute the main functionality of the Rec Cloud Service CLI.

-### License

-This project continues to be licensed under the MIT License, and the original MIT License terms from the `reccli` project apply to the original codebase.

 You can view the original `reccli` repository [here](https://github.com/taoky/reccli).

 ## Acknowledgements